 “If you’re making a salary, regardless of if you have a degree, there are some private lenders who are willing to sharpen their pencils and lower your rates,” DiLorenzo said.
 “There are also some companies out there offering refinancing for private loan borrowers.”

 Step three: Stick to your plan.
 If you’re going to get rid of your debt in the least painful way possible, you have to prioritize your education debt and maintain a budget that allows you to stay current on loan payments.
 Late payments on any kind of loan will hurt your credit score, the effects of which you’ll feel throughout your finances.
 (You can see how your student loans are affecting your credit by pulling your credit scores regularly.
-Credit.com offers two credit scores and a summary of your credit report for free, updated monthly.)
+Credit.com offers two credit scores and a summary of your credit report for free, updated every 14 days.)

 “Just know that you’re not alone.
 You’re going to be able to handle this,” Banks said.
 “For people feeling overwhelmed by the process, there are plenty of nonprofit credit counseling agencies, some of which specialize in student loans, that can help you navigate the process.”